ethereum/portal-network-specs/state-network.md

 ## Gossip

-As each new block is added to the chain, the state from that block must be gossiped into the network.
+As each new block is added to the chain, the updated state from that block must be gossiped into the network.
 The state network defines a specific gossip algorithm which is referred to as "Recursive Gossip".
 This section of the specification defines how this gossip mechanism works.

 ### Terminology